 How is ADHD treated in children?

-There is no miracle cure for ADHD, but many treatments help to reduce the symptoms and consequences of this condition.
-The most common treatments are medication and behavioural and psychological therapy.
+There is no miracle cure for ADHD, but many treatments help to reduce the symptoms and consequences of this condition:

-A specialist nurse, paediatrician or family doctor are the best people to ask about your child’s ADHD.
+Pediatricians and family doctors are the best people to ask about your child’s ADHD.
 They will ask you all the questions you need to understand the situation, suggest a suitable test and then, depending on the diagnosis, a suitable treatment and strategy.
-Don’t hesitate to consult a healthcare professional for more information!
+Don’t hesitate to consult one of ELNA’s healthcare professionals in Montreal for more information!